 Only complete application packets are evaluated for potential admission.
 A complete application packet consists of the following:

 Official course descriptions may be obtained by photocopying the college catalog for the year and semester the course was completed.
-Official college catalogs with course descriptions may also be available online through the institution’s website.
+Official college catalogs with course descriptions may also be available online on the college's catalog web page.

 Chancellor’s Predictor of Success Formula: Excel spreadsheet formula (.xls).
 Used to determine your qualifying score.